 Tour operates: April until October

-Transport: All private transfers in AC transport, economy class domestic flight
+Transport: Air conditioned transport, economy class domestic flight

 Guaranteed departure: Daily- Minimum 2 people required